-Mr. Cachán attended Harvard College, after which he served as a Fulbright Fellow in Spain.
-Upon his return, he attended Harvard Law School.
-Following graduation, Mr. Cachán served as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the 9th Circuit.
+Mr. Cachán is a graduate of Harvard College.
+Between college and law school, he studied in Spain as a Fulbright Fellow.
+Before starting at Munger, Tolles & Olson, Mr. Cachán served for one year as law clerk to the Honorable Arthur L. Alarcón of the U.S. Court of Appeals for the 9th Circuit.

 Mr. Cachán is the son of Cuban exiles.
 He and his wife have two daughters.